culp3r/Data_Structures/README.md

 ```

 ## Heaps
-The heap structure is a tree structure that stores it data in an array.
+The heap structure is a tree structure that stores its data in an array.
 It is useful for maintaining a certain value, usually a min or max, readily accessible in constant time.
-It is important to keep in mind, just accessing this value is a constant time operation, but maintaining the heap property itself costs **O(log(n))** for each value added/removed.
-If instead of just checking the top value, `peek`, we wanted to `pop` it, that is, get the value and remove it from the heap it would be a **O(log(n))** operation.
+It is important to keep in mind, that just accessing this top value, `peek`ing, is a constant time operation.
+However, the runtime of `pop`ing the value, that is, getting it and removing it from the top of the heap, is a **O(log(n))** operation.
+This is because maintaining the heap property itself is a **O(log(n))** operation for each value that is added or removed.
 Initially building the heap has a runtime of **O(n)**.

 #### Heapsort
 Additionally, the properties of a heap can be leveraged to implement heapsort, a sorting algorithm with a runtime of **O(n log(n))**.
 Its implementation is simple; to sort a list in ascending order, simply add all the data of that list to a min heap and then pop all the values out into an empty list.